Brand Nubian: 1989–1992

 Shortly after the group's debut release, Grand Puba quarreled with Sadat X and Lord Jamar, and he left the group, along with DJ Alamo, to pursue a solo career.
 Following this, Lord Jamar and Sadat X asked DJ Sincere to join the group in 1992.
 The same year, Puba released his solo debut, Reel to Reel.

 At the end of 1992, Brand Nubian released the single "Punks Jump up to Get Beat Down".
 The track created controversy because of its homophobic content such as Sadat X's line "I can freak, fly, flow, fuck up a faggot/I don't understand their ways; I ain't down with gays".
-Despite this, the single charted on the Billboard Hot 100 at number 77.
+The single charted on the Billboard Hot 100 at number 77.
 Later versions omitted the line and replaced it with different lyrics, including the version on the greatest hits compilation The Very Best of Brand Nubian.

 1992–1996

-In early 1993, Brand Nubian released their second album, In God We Trust, which included the song "Punks Jump Up to Get Beat Down" and the number 92 Hot-100 single "Love Me or Leave Me Alone."
+In early 1993, Brand Nubian released their second album, In God We Trust, which included the song "Punks Jump Up to Get Beat Down" and the number 92 Hot-100 single "Love Me or Leave Me Alone".
 That same year, the group's song "Lick Dem Muthaphuckas" was released as part of the Menace II Society soundtrack.

 Brand Nubian's next release, Everything is Everything, was released in November 1994.
 Reviews were mixed and sales mediocre, despite the top-40 Hot Rap Tracks singles "Word is Bond" and "Hold On".
 In 1995, Brand Nubian broke up and its members started solo careers in music and television.
-That same year, Grand Puba released his second solo album, 2000, featuring another Billboard Hot 100 single, "I Like It (I Wanna Be Where You Are)," and Sadat X released his first solo album, Wild Cowboys, in 1996.
+That same year, Grand Puba released his second solo album, 2000, featuring another Billboard Hot 100 single, "I Like It (I Wanna Be Where You Are)", and Sadat X released his first solo album, Wild Cowboys, in 1996.

 1997–2000

 Brand Nubian's original members reunited in 1997 and contributed "A Child is Born" to the Soul in the Hole soundtrack.
 In 1997, "Keep It Bubblin'" appeared on the Money Talks soundtrack.
 In 1998, Brand Nubian released the album Foundation on Arista/BMG Records.
 It featured contributions from producers such as DJ Premier, Buckwild, Lord Finesse, and Diamond D. The lead single "Don't Let It Go to Your Head" became, at number 54, the group's highest-charting single on the Hot 100.
 In 1999, Grand Puba and Sadat X were featured on "Once Again", from the first Handsome Boy Modeling School record.
-In 2000, Brand Nubian once again teamed up with Buckwild of D.I.T.C., releasing the single "Rockin' It," after which the members, once again, pursued their solo projects.
+In 2000, Brand Nubian once again teamed up with Buckwild of D.I.T.C., releasing the single "Rockin' It", after which the members, once again, pursued their solo projects.
 Sadat X released a solo EP in 2000, The State of New York vs. Derek Murphy.